atul-yadav-git/Learn_DevOps_Together/Virtualization_and_Cloud/AWS/S3_CLI_Commands.md

   ```
   aws s3api delete-bucket --bucket <bucket-name>
   ```
-This command deletes an empty S3 bucket.
+-  This command deletes an empty S3 bucket.
 Replace <bucket-name> with the name of the bucket you want to delete.
-Buckets can only be deleted after its empty.
+-  Buckets can only be deleted after its empty. `aws s3 rm s3://your-bucket-name/ --recursive` To empty bucket at once.
 ### Get Bucket Location

   ```